savoirfairelinux/building-inclusive-open-source-software/docs/E-ITD.md

 </div>

-[NVDA](https://www.nvaccess.org/download/) is open source and mainly available on Windows (you can still run it on Linux using Wine).
+[NVDA](https://www.nvaccess.org/download/) is open source and mainly available on Windows (you can still run it on Linux using Wine but it will inconsistently work).
 It's free and therefore is a very good tool to start testing accessibility.
 One of it's key advantage is that it's very lightweight meaning that it starts a lot faster that other screen readers which can make all the difference when those softwares are known to crash easily.
 It's still a bit limited on some complex applications like Excel.

 It still has an active community developing plugins for integrating it into different apps.
 Consider doing it for yours!